Xubuntu/wiki.xubuntu.org/Xubuntu-24.04-Release-Notes.md

 ## Hardware Support

--   **Bluetooth headphones** are now better supported under PipeWire with the addition of `libspa-0.2-bluetooth`
+-   **Bluetooth headphones** are now better supported under PipeWire with the addition of `apt:libspa-0.2-bluetooth`
--   Recent touch input devices, including the second-generation Apple Magic Trackpad, are now supported with the removal of `xserver-xorg-input-synaptics`
+-   Recent touch input devices, including the second-generation Apple Magic Trackpad, are now supported with the removal of `apt:xserver-xorg-input-synaptics`

 ## Updates